-Both studies reported a high prevalence of BV (39% and 47%). ^{31, 32} Gutman et al. 31 reported the sensitivity and specificity of thin, homogeneous discharge as 79 percent and 54 percent, respectively; PPV and NPV were calculated to be 52 percent and 80 percent, respectively (Table 9).
-Eschenbach et al. 30 reported the sensitivity and specificity of homogeneous discharge as 69 percent and 97 percent, respectively (PPV 95% and NPV 79%).
-32 That study also reported the sensitivities for other individual pelvic examination findings, which ranged from 2 percent (frothy discharge) to 51 percent (ectopy), and specificity, which ranged from 48 percent (ectopy) to 100 percent (frothy discharge).
-PPV ranged from 42 percent to 100 percent and NPV ranged from 52 percent to 58 percent.
-Data reporting did not allow for calculations with strictly asymptomatic patients.
+Both studies reported a high prevalence of BV (39% and 47%).^{32, 33} Gutman et al32 reported the sensitivity and specificity of thin, homogeneous discharge as 79 and 54 percent, respectively; PPV and NPV were calculated to be 52 and 80 percent, respectively (Table 9).
+Eschenbach et al30 reported the sensitivity and specificity of homogeneous discharge as 69 and 97 percent, respectively (PPV, 95%; NPV, 79%).33 That study also reported sensitivity for other individual pelvic examination findings, which ranged from 2 percent (frothy discharge) to 51 percent (ectopy), and specificity, which ranged from 48 percent (ectopy) to 100 percent (frothy discharge).
+PPV ranged from 42 to 100 percent and NPV from 52 to 58 percent.
+Data reporting did not allow for calculations for strictly asymptomatic patients.

-A possible harm of using pelvic examination to screen for BV is that the test could result in false-positive or -negative results, leading to unnecessary diagnostic workup for some women while others would not receive indicated treatment.
-In the Gutman study, 31 the false-positive and -negative rates for the pelvic examination finding of thin homogeneous discharge were 46 percent and 21 percent, respectively.
-In the second study, the false-positive and false-negative rates for homogeneous discharge were 3 percent and 31 percent, respectively.
-32 Individual false-positive and -negative rates for other signs ranged from 0 to 52 percent and 49 to 98 percent, respectively.
-32
+A possible harm of using pelvic examination to screen for BV is that the test could result in false-positive or false-negative results, leading to unnecessary diagnostic workup for some women, while others would not receive indicated treatment.
+In the Gutman study,32 the false-positive and false-negative rates for the pelvic examination finding of thin, homogeneous discharge were 46 and 21 percent, respectively.
+In the second study, the false-positive and false-negative rates for homogeneous discharge were 3 and 31 percent, respectively.33 Individual false-positive and false-negative rates for other signs ranged from 0 to 52 percent and 49 to 98 percent, respectively.33